cmsc22000-project-2018/autocomplete/README.md

  for example, with each prefix on its own line.
 Without the -w flag set, the bracketed words would not be displayed.

 ### Interactive Mode

- Interactive mode opens a terminal-based text editor we wrote using the ncurses library.
+ Interactive mode opens a terminal-based text editor written using the ncurses library.
 Once in the editor, you can type as normal and then press "tab" to autocomplete the current word.

- From the terminal, you can enter interactive mode with the following commandline prompts:
+ From the terminal, you can enter interactive mode with the following command line prompts:
  ```
  ./autocomplete
  ./autocomplete -i <flags>
  ```
- From the autocomplete shell, you can enter interactive mode with the following commandline prompts:
+ From the autocomplete shell, you can enter interactive mode with the following command line prompts:
  ```
  ./autocomplete
  ./autocomplete interactive <flags>
  ```
   Interactive mode has the following flags:
   ```
   -d <file path>
   -n <natural number>
   ```
   -d specifies a local dictionary file to use, and -n specifies the number of completions to display.